 Protection from unauthorised access

 While it is important to make sure that the right people have access to the data, it is equally important to protect the data from unauthorised access.
-An access method that is convenient for everyone who needs access to the data material may not be secure enough to protect the material from unauthorised people.
+An access method that is convenient for everyone who needs access to the data material may not be secure enough to protect the material from unauthorised persons.
 You need to know which information classification level that the data have and the guidelines in your HEI for how to manage information of that classification level.
 Data which contain sensitive information (e.g. personal data, military secrets, or information about biologically sensitive locations) require higher protection than less sensitive data.
 Regardless of the sensitivity of the contents, you are responsible for making sure that the data are sufficiently protected to prevent unintentional or unauthorised access.
 (You can read more about data security in Protect the data.)

 Be extra careful when you use cloud services that are operated by a commercial actor.
 A service like Dropbox or Google Drive may be convenient and cheap, but you have no control over who has access to the data, and often no guarantee that the data are backed-up or can be restored or returned to you if the corporation decides to close the service, or if it goes bankrupt.
 Before you decide to trust a commercial cloud service, you need to investigate whether it complies with the guidelines in your HEI and carefully read the user agreement, to make sure that you don’t put the data material at risk.
 (Note: This also applies to software that stores data on the software corporation's servers.)